 We continue to gather feedback from stakeholders on a number of areas to inform design:

 - Stakeholder led innovations

 - Opportunities for local people/businesses and Traditional Owners

 - Water sources

 - Defining 'Pilbara Proof'

-- Highway Access points from public and private roads
+- Highway access points off and over roads

 - Wintawari Guruma representatives input into the corridor selected near Hamersley Homestead

-- Freight industry preference that the Highway will accommodate RAV10 vehicles
+- Freight industry preference to accommodate RAV10 vehicles

 - Community feedback on the naming of the Manuwarra Red Dog Highway